 Need-Based Financial Aid

-USC recognizes that many students and their families need assistance in meeting the costs of an outstanding private education.
+USC recognizes that many students and their families need assistance in meeting the costs of an outstanding private school education.
 The USC Financial Aid Office strives to meet each undergraduate student’s full determined need.
-Domestic applicants should submit all required financial aid documents in early February 2018, well before receiving an admission decision.
+Domestic applicants should submit all required financial aid documents in early February, well before receiving an admission decision.

 Visit the USC Financial Aid website for more information.

-Candidates will automatically be considered for USC Merit Scholarships administered through the Office of Admission.
-These include the full-tuition Trustee Scholarship, the half-tuition Presidential Scholarship and the one-quarter tuition Deans Scholarship for first-year applicants.
+First-year applicants who submit their applications by December 1 will be considered considered for USC Merit Scholarships administered through the Office of Admission.
+These include the full-tuition Trustee Scholarship, the half-tuition Presidential Scholarship and the one-quarter tuition Deans Scholarship.
 Recipients of these scholarships have achieved at the highest level academically.

-We encourage you to apply for university scholarships administered by organizations outside the Office of Admission.
+We encourage all applicants to apply for university scholarships administered by organizations outside the Office of Admission.
 These generally require a separate application, have varying deadlines and eligibility requirements and may require an interview.

 USC Kaufman Scholarships